Wolfsblvt/BlossomsPokemonGoManager/README.md

 - **A:** No. We'll include lucky egg support for evolving, but that's it.
 We are not just another botting tool.
 We want to keep the use of our tool as fair as possible and just make managing Pokémon easier.

 #### Q: Can you include feature XY?
-- **A:** Maybe yes!
+- **A:** Maybe, yes!
 Submit an issue explaing your suggestion as detailed as possible.
 We will look over it and see if we will include it and when (:

+#### Q: What's those `RunOnXXXXXX` bat and sh files for?
+- **A:** Uh, glad that you asked.
+Yeah, you can run the tool simply by executing the jar itself, but you should use the bat file for Windows systems and sh for Mac and Unix/Linux.
+The scripts set file encoding, so that special characters are displayed correctly in the tool.

 ### Troubleshooting